 Flat roofs are great for industrial and commercial buildings because they allow for extra storage space and the installation of HVAC units.
 Flat roofs also provide residential structures with a modern look.
 Additionally, flat roofs offer residential structures with an additional outdoor living space for a patio or a garden.
 Flat roofs require less money up front when compared to pitched roofs.

 Disadvantages of Flat Roofs

 Flat roofs tend to have issues with water leakage due to their slight pitch.
 Flat roofs work best when they’re constructed with a seamless material such as PVC, TPO, and rubber membrane.
-While flat roofs tend to cost less upfront, their lifetime costs are more than pitched roof lifetime costs due to ongoing maintenance and potential issues that may arise, especially in high rainfall areas such as here in Portland.
+While flat roofs tend to cost less upfront, their lifetime costs are more than pitched roof lifetime costs due to ongoing maintenance and potential issues that may arise, especially in high rainfall areas.

 Skillion roofs are often referred to as “lean-to” roofs.
 It’s a sloping roof attached to a taller wall, and can mainly be described as an angled flat roof.
 While skillion roofs are typically found on home additions, sheds, or porches, they’re also a way to achieve a modern look.

 Advantages of Skillion Roofs

 Due to their steep pitch, skillion roofs work well in high-precipitation areas.
 They’re easy to assemble and use less material than other types of roofs.
 They also look great, and they’re often used architecturally.

 Disadvantages of Skillion Roofs

 If the roof’s pitch is too steep, the ceilings may end up too low.
 Additionally, skillion roofs aren’t ideal in high-wind areas.
 Skillion roofs are also an excellent choice for solar panels.